liferay/liferay-docs/develop/tutorials/articles/service-builder/16-developing-custom-sql-queries.markdown

 by a dot (`.`) character and the name of the finder method.
 More detail on the finder class and finder methods is in Step 2.

-For this example, you'll use the following ID value for the query:
+In the Event Listing project, the following ID value was used for the query:

     com.nosester.portlet.eventlisting.service.persistence.\
     EventFinder.findByEventNameEventDescriptionLocationName

 Custom SQL must be wrapped in character data (`CDATA`) for the `sql` element.
 Importantly, the SQL must *not* be terminated with a semi-colon.

-Following these rules, specify the custom SQL for this query by replacing the contents of the `default.xml` file with the following code:
+Following these rules, the `default.xml` file of the Event Listing project specifies an SQL query that joins the Event and Location tables:

     <?xml version="1.0" encoding="UTF-8"?>
     <custom-sql>